Upcoming December Meeting

-The next regular meeting of the Prescott Corral of Westerners is set for Thursday, October 5, at the Kuykendall Community Center (formerly Prescott Centennial Center), 1989 Clubhouse Drive near the E.A.
-Love Airfield.
-The program will offer Conrad Jackson presenting the 137-year history of our local fire department, featuring photos and colorful stories from the 19th and 20th centuries.
+The next regular meeting of the Prescott Corral of Westerners is set for Thursday, December 4, 2025, at the Marlin D. Kuykendall Centennial Center (formerly known as the Prescott Centennial Center) at 1989 Clubhouse Dr. near the Prescott airport.

-Annually, we host the Western History Symposium, a day-long series of interesting, provocative and informative talks and presentations from noted authors, researchers, historians and educators on a variety of subjects relevant to our western heritage.
-Now in our 20th year, the Symposium is free to the public.
-Check out the Symposium tab above for samples of past Symposium presentations (including links to some of the recorded talks), as well as information on the next Symposium.
+Annually, we host the Western History Symposium, a day-long series of interesting, provocative and informative talks and presentations from noted authors, researchers, historians and educators on a variety of subjects relevant to our western heritage offered free to the public.
+Check out the Symposium tab above for information on past Symposiums, including the 22nd annual Symposium held on Saturday, July 26, 2025, at the Phippen Museum.
+Once plans for the 2026 Symposium are set, details will be available on the same tab.

 Roundup